gphilipp/data-streaming-platform-pipeline/README.md

 Under the "Actions -> General -> Workflow Permissions" settings of your freshly created GitHub repository, check the "Allow GitHub Actions to create and approve pull requests" option and allow  `GITHUB_TOKEN` to read and write to your repository.
 With these two options enabled, our `promote` workflow will be able to create pull requests.

-Create the S3 bucket to store the state
+Run the following aws CLI commands to create the S3 bucket to store the state:
 ```shell
 aws s3api create-bucket --bucket "platform-engineering-terraform-state"